vincentleeuwen/python-cooking-with-objects/README.md

 class Kitchen(object):
 ```

-- add an initializer method to the kitchen and create a instance of storage
+- add an initializer method to the kitchen and create an instance of storage

 ```python
 def __init__(self):
     self.storage = Storage()
 ```

-### 5. Call the fetch method when a order is placed.
+### 5. Call the fetch method when an order is placed.
 Add it to the bottom of the order method of Kitchen

 ```python
 return self.storage.fetch(ingredients=dish.ingredients)